-- (1) Materiel managers will establish a COSIS program to ensure that materiel in storage is maintained in ready-for-issue condition or to prevent deterioration of unserviceable materiel. - (2) The COSIS program will include: - (a) A quality assurance program for inspection and test. - (b) A system for reporting and recording quality assurance data. - (c) Provisions for entry of the condition of materiel into the total item property record.
+(1) Materiel managers will establish a COSIS program to ensure that materiel in storage is maintained in ready-for-issue condition or to prevent deterioration of unserviceable materiel.

+(2) The COSIS program will include:

+(a) A quality assurance program for inspection and test.

+(b) A system for reporting and recording quality assurance data.

+(c) Provisions for entry of the condition of materiel into the total item property record.

-- (d) A system to ensure that corrective actions are completed for deficiencies uncovered during inspections to restore the items to serviceable condition or protect unserviceable material from deterioration. - (3) The materiel managers are responsible for specifying COSIS requirements and funding COSIS costs. - (4) Storage activities are responsible for providing protection from the elements and environmental conditions by providing proper storage facilities, preservation, packing, marking, or a combination of those measures and for the execution of the COSIS program.
-DLA establishes procedures for all DoD Components to execute the COSIS program. - (5) Materiel managers will: - (a) Follow the detailed procedures for COSIS in DLAI 4145.4/AR 740-3/AFJMAN 23-231/NAVSUPINST 4400.100/MCO 4450.15 (Reference (aa)). - (b) Accomplish electronic reporting of Storage Quality Control Reports through DLMS. - (c) Accomplish electronic reporting of storage quality control reports, materiel owner and materiel manager replies, and storage activity notification of work completion through DLMS in accordance with Reference (q).
+(d) A system to ensure that corrective actions are completed for deficiencies uncovered during inspections to restore the items to serviceable condition or protect unserviceable materiel from deterioration.

+(3) The materiel managers are responsible for specifying COSIS requirements and funding COSIS costs.

+(4) Storage activities are responsible for providing protection from the elements and environmental conditions by providing proper storage facilities, preservation, packing, marking, or a combination of those measures and for the execution of the COSIS program.
+DLA establishes procedures for all DoD Components to execute the COSIS program.

+(a) Follow the detailed procedures for COSIS in DLAR (JSR) 4145.04/AR 740-3/AFJMAN 23-125/NAVSUPINST 4400.100B/MCO 4450.15B (Reference (s)).

+(b) Accomplish electronic reporting of Storage Quality Control Reports through DLMS.

+(c) Accomplish electronic reporting of storage quality control reports, materiel owner and materiel manager replies, and storage activity notification of work completion through DLMS in accordance with Reference (1).